Your credit history

 - Tax liabilities

-What information about you is held on the database?
+What information about me is held on the database?

 Personal information on the database includes your: